hawk/lux/doc/lux.md

 * tail     - display log files
 * list     - list script source
 * load     - load file with debug commands
 * next     - execute next command.
-A multiline command counts as one command.
+A multi-line command counts as one command.
 * progress - set verbosity level of progress
-* quit     - exit lux in a controlled manner.
+* quit     - quit a single test case or the entire test suite in a controlled manner.
 Runs cleanup if applicable.
 * save     - save debug state to file
 * skip     - skip execution of one or more commands.
-A multiline command counts as one command.
+A multi-line command counts as one command.

 lineno parameter